project-fondue/python-yql/python-yql/docs/source/usage.rst

 .. currentmodule:: yql

-There are three difference ways to use YQL.
+There are three different ways to use YQL.
 The public endpoint can be used to query public tables.
-Oauth is used to provide access to the private endpoint.
+Oauth is used to provide access to the private endpoint which uses both two-legged and three-legged oauth.

 First let's take a look at how we can access the data returned from a query.
 After that we'll look at differences between the Public and Private endpoints.

 Accessing the data returned from a query